NICTA/nicta-ner/nicta-ner/README.md

 NICTA t3as Named-Entity Recognition is a rule based Named-Entity Recognition library which extracts named entities from text, such as Organisation, Location and Person names.
 It is written in Java.

+This currently has a fairly long startup time due to the large amount of data that has to be loaded into memory.
+It is therefore recommended that the [web service](../nicta-ner-web/) is used, and one of the clients (or even just `curl`) is invoked repeatedly.

 ## Contributed by:

 - Mats Henrikson